entangledloops/slidingpuzzle/README.md

 >>> nn.train(model)
 ```

-The default behavior of `train()` runs until it appears test accuracy has been declining for "a while".
-See the docs for `train()` for details.
+The default behavior runs until it appears test accuracy has been declining for "a while".
+See the docs for for details.

-You will now have various model checkpoints available from training.
+If you left the default settings for ``checkpoint_freq``, you will now have various model checkpoints available from training.

-The model with highest accuracy on the test data is tagged `"acc"`.
+The model with estimated highest accuracy on the test data is tagged `"acc"` in the checkpoints directory.

 ```python
 >>> checkpoint = nn.load_checkpoint(model, tag="acc")